wp-plugins/register-ip-multisite/readme.txt

 = Does this work on MultiSite? =
 Yep!
 I'd stick it in the `mu-plugins` folder, personally, so it's active no matter where you try and view the users list, but you don't have to.

+= If this works on SingleSite why the name? =
+There's already a plugin called "Register IP", but it didn't work on MultiSite.
+I was originally just going to make this a MultiSite-only install, but then I thought 'Why not just go full bore!'
+Of course, I decided that AFTER I requested the name.
+So you can laugh.

 = Does this work with BuddyPress? =
 It works with BuddyPress on Multisite, so I presume single-site as well.
 If not, let me know!